forrest996/ResNet_P/README.md

 This is the official Pytorch/PytorchLightning implementation of the paper: <br/>
 > [**A stage-level network parallelization method based on depth decomposition.**](https:)
-> Zuming Wu,Yunwei Zhang, Bin Li, Chengjin Tao
+> Zuming Wu,Yunwei Zhang, Bin Li, Chengjin Tao.
 > *IEEE Access*
 >